tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

     {: .note}
     Use a unique ID and name that others aren't likely to also use.
 Also, don't begin your ID with the number 0.

-3. Save the file in this directory: `Users/YOURUSERNAME`.
-(Replace `YOURUSERNAME` with your actual user name on your computer.)
+3. Save the file in a directory that you can conveniently access from your terminal, such as your user directory (on a Mac, `Users/YOURUSERNAME` &mdash; replace `YOURUSERNAME` with your actual user name on your computer).
-4. In your Terminal, browse to the directory where you saved the mypet.json file.
+4. In your terminal, browse to the directory where you saved the **mypet.json** file.
 (Usually the default directory is `Users/YOURUSERNAME` &mdash; hence the previous step.)

     If you've never browsed directories using the command line, here's how you do it: